senseuwaterloo/TempoLo-replication-package/README.md

 * `ground_truth.csv`: the file contains the manually identified temporal inconsistencies from the sampled data, which is used as our first evaluation data
 * `detected-log-code-inconsistency.csv`: the file contains the detected temporal inconsistencies from the remaining data, which is used as our second evaluation data
 * `commit-history.csv`: the file contains the temporal inconsistencies mined from commit history, which is used as our third evaluation data.
-* `tempolo.sql.zip`: the file is split into two parts and contains all the extracted logging statements as well as the methods from the four projects.
+* `tempolo.sql.zip`: the file is split into two parts and contains all the extracted logging statements as well as the methods from the four projects (please refer to the paper on how to extract logging statements from the project.)

 ## Replicate the results
 > 1. Create an empty database named **logs** using PostgreSQL.